rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 statically.
 In the past there have been proposals for new pointer types which could safely handle uninitialized data.
 We should seriously consider pursuing one of these proposals.

-This RFC could be a possible stepping-stone to completely deprecating `uninitialized`.
-We would need to see how `MaybeUninit` is used in practice beforehand, and it would be nice (though not strictly necessary) to also implement the additional pointer types beforehand so that users of `uninitialized` have the best possible options available to migrate to.